AdvancedBLE/Discovering_BLE_Treadmills/README.md

   1. Install the nRF Connect app <br>
   Note: make sure the treadmill is not connected to any devices or apps.<br>
   2. Click `SCAN`.
 This will scan all the available Bluetooth devices.<br>
-  You Should now see your treadmill listed in the device list under the `SCANNER` tab.<br>
+  You should now see your treadmill listed in the device list under the `SCANNER` tab.<br>
   3. Click on the device name.
 Will will expand and provide some more information.
 You are looking for the following:<br>
   <strong>Complete Local Name<br>
     Service Data<br></strong>